CHIANGEL/Neural-Click-Model/README.md

 This is an non-official implementation of Neural Click Model proposed in the paper: [A Neural Click Model for Web Search.
 WWW 2016](https://dl.acm.org/doi/10.1145/2872427.2883033).

+**NOTE**: The original paper use one-hot encoding for query/doc embeddings.
+This makes the embedding dimensionality up to 10240, which is too large for training on GPU efficiently.
+So here I use nn.embedding provided by PyTorch to constrain the dimensionality.

 ## Requirements

 - python 3.7